- Get link

 But what was to be expected from it?
 We got glimpses of double battles, a deeper dive into the origin of the Terastalization gimmick but aside from the story continuing from where the Teal Mask left off we didn´t know much.
 An approach I was fine with: I was looking to be surprised but I did worry that the Indigo Disk wouldn't be able to tie up everything.
 Might not be the 'grand conclusion' many might've wanted.

 Were these worries unfounded?
-Well, let's dive into the 2nd and concluded part of the Pokémon Scarlet & Violet DLC and find out!
+Well, let´s talk about the 2nd and concluding part of the Pokémon Scarlet & Violet DLC and find out!

 Sometime after your school trip to Kitakami, you arrive at the Blue Berry Academy as an exchange student.
 It quickly becomes apparent that your trip is more than it seems.
 Ever since your adventure in Kitakami, Kieran has changed considerably.
 He's now Champion of the Academy's own League Club and has essentially been using his newfound strength and status to bully his fellow students and has been ghosting his sister Carmine.
 She hopes that if you beat him and become the new BB Champion, he'll snap out of it.